FailAcademy/learning/web-dev-foundation/_slides/05-deploy/02-hosting-slides.md

 # Dedicated/VPS Hosting

-Dedicated web hosting means just that&mdash;your website **lives on server by itself** and control what's installed on it.
+Dedicated web hosting means just that&mdash;your website **lives on server by itself** and you control what's installed on it.

 VPS hosting is like a **hybrid** of shared hosting and dedicated hosting.
 Your website will live on server with other websites, but you control what's installed on the server.